 Where is the cheapest and best quality place to stay on Current River?

 I went from thinking I should be tending to chickens instead of puppies, to "Wow!
 Look at that!
 Only God can give me a sunrise like that!"
 So, I ran into the house, grabbed my camera and started snapping pictures.
-This is my favorite and is now my screen saver.

 I travel a lot on business and even after MANY years of living, this beautiful world we live in, never ceases to amaze me.
 I caught this glorious sunrise.
 What a great way to start a day!